 Our Lawyers Help Families of Wrongful Death Victims

-At Strickland, Agner & Associates, we are committed to helping the families of wrongful death victims seek the compensation they deserve.
+At Strickland Agner Pittman, we are committed to helping the families of wrongful death victims seek the compensation they deserve.
 Decreasing the anguish and overwhelming distress of families who have lost a loved one due to the negligence or intentional act of another is our utmost concern.

 We are here to solve problems for our clients and deal with the legal matters while the family focuses on grieving and putting their lives back together.
 We can pursue the wrongful death claim on behalf of the personal representative or court-appointed family member, handling all aspects of the case from the initial court filing through to final judgment and collection of damages.
 We also coordinate payment to all interested parties, satisfying any medical bills, funeral bills or burial expenses that are outstanding.